Up to 50% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Supportive, medium-firm feel that stays consistent over long sits Not a sink-in, ultra-plush lounge profile
+Supportive, medium-firm feel that stayed consistent over long sits Not a sink-in, ultra-plush lounge profile

 Performance-fabric positioning favors easier everyday cleaning 63" configuration can feel tight for sprawling or taller loungers

-Sturdy support design: hardwood laminate frame and no-sag suspension Upholstery (fabric/leather) isn’t covered under the limited warranty
+Sturdy support design: hardwood laminate frame and no-sag suspension Upholstery is not covered under the limited warranty

-Multiple widths available for planning around room size Tailored look can read “formal” if you want an ultra-casual vibe
+Multiple widths available for planning around room size The tailored look can read a little formal if you want an ultra-casual vibe

 Details